MantisVision/webUtils/docs/ryskurlryskstream.md

 		canvas = elements.canvas;
 		/* do something with the canvas */
 	}).catch(err => console.error(err));

-ryskObj.play(); //be aware that if you "await" till "run" resolves and only then call play(), you will block yourself.
 ```
 # RYSKStream
 This class works with a realtime, continuous MediaStream and it needs to be periodically fed by encoded SYK/RYSK data frames.